FUSE Student Ministries

 Every Wednesday our 6th-12th graders meet from 6:30 – 8 PM in the FUSE building.

-Students – looking to emerge as a leader among your peers?
+Looking to emerge as a leader among your peers?